How to party AND be healthy.

 3. Be aware of “Eyes-bigger-than-belly” syndrome (EBTBS).

 (I made that acronym up.
 Unlikely it will catch on, but you never know…) There is no need to sample everything on the smorgasbord.
 In the spirit of abundance, it’s easy to pile up too much food.
 Perhaps this is some subconscious survival mechanisms from our time on the savanna, or an inherited memory from the Great Depression.
-But rest assured, you will have the opportunity to eat again.
+Assure yourself, you will have the opportunity to eat again.

 4. If you can’t remember how many alcoholic drinks you’ve had, you’ve had too many.